Being a Leader

-The spring 2013 training schedule is now available!
-Please register ONLINE as space is limited.
+The Summer 2013 training schedule has been posted!
+Please refer to the calendar page for more information.
+Please register ONLINE beforehand as space is limited.

 Have questions for the TLTs?
 Submit any questions you might have about being a trip leader or the program as a whole, and we'll post responses online throughout the next few months.
 If you'd like to speak with one of us in-person, please feel free to email us individually.